Chart Color Schemes

 Nelson Bay Peninsula has moderate levels of nearby infrastructure activity, ranking in the 49thth percentile nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified 19 projects likely affecting the region.
-Key initiatives are d'Albora Marina Nelson Bay Hotel, Nelson Bay Public Domain Plan, The Belvedere, and Kurrara Hill.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified 19 projects likely to impact the area.
+Key projects include d'Albora Marina Nelson Bay Hotel, Nelson Bay Public Domain Plan, The Belvedere, and Kurrara Hill.
 Below is a list detailing those most relevant.

 Professional plan users can use the search below to filter and access additional projects.